faizannaseerr/CovidAnalysis/README.md

 3. The future of covid cases in toronto is predicted through hypothesis testing, based on a linear regression model (*Most Individual Work Here*)
 4. A summary of the findings, as well as a final conclusion (*Most Individual Work Here*)
 5. Appendix with R code snippets

+## Viewing The Report

+- The report can be viewed in PDF form, by donwloading the ProjectWork12.pdf file